mythril-forge/homebrew-classes/docs/homebrew/races/tabaxi.md

 - **Size:** Tabaxi are taller on average than humans and relatively slender.
 Your size is Medium.

 ## Feline Agility
 Your reflexes and agility allow you to move with much more quickly.
-You can take a bonus action to temporarily increase your base movement speed by 10 feet until the end of your turn.
+Your long jump distance is increased by 20, and your high jump distance is increased by 10.

 ## Cat Climbing
 Because of your claws, you have a climbing speed of 30 feet.